Mograt Island Archaeological Mission

 Humboldt University Berlin, Department of Sudanese Archaeology

-The Mograt Island Archaeological Mission began working on the island in 2013 with the aim is to study Mograt’s archaeology and contribute to writing the history of the island.
+Mograt Island is the largest island in the Nile, parked at a bend in the river in northern Sudan.
+Since 2013, The Mograt Island Archaeological Mission, a team of international researchers from Cambridge, Humboldt and other universities has been studuing the archaeology of the island.
 But archaeology is not only about the past.
 Applying a post-colonial approach to research practices, the team has gotten to know the local residents, their stories and their views of the island’s past and present.

-Starting with an in-depth research and development process looking at critical elements including story, voice, intention, stakeholders and audience, a system of communication tools was developed.
-The factors included attending to the specificity of of local technology, cultural practices & community engagement on Mograt island while also speaking effectively and professionally to an international scientific community.
+The key factors to be considered included attending to the specificity of of local technology, cultural practices & community engagement on Mograt island while also speaking effectively and professionally to an international scientific community.

 The results should include a logo, website, book, map and academic presentation templates.
 Oh yeah, and everything in both English and Arabic too.